intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 # IANA Considerations

-This document has no IANA actions.
+This document has no IANA actions itself.
+Guidance on how other documents can effectively instruct IANA about protocol greasing is provided in {{iana-tips}}

 --- back